docker/docs/notary/service_architecture.md

 An attacker can add malicious content, remove legitimate content from a collection, and mix up the targets in a collection, but only within the particular delegation roles that the key can sign for.
 Depending on the restrictions on that role, they may be restricted in what type of content they can modify.
-They may also add or remove the capabilities of other delegation keys below it on the key hierarchy (e.g. if `DelegationKey2` in the above key hierarchy were compromised, it could only modify the capabilities of `DelegationKey4` and `DelegationKey5`).
+A key may also add or remove the capabilities of other delegation keys below it on the key hierarchy For example, if `DelegationKey2` in the above key hierarchy is compromised, it can only modify the capabilities of `DelegationKey4` and `DelegationKey5`.

 ##### Decrypted Targets Key, only